ukoricpaw/assembler-api-handler/readme.md

 - `node index.js`  for the server

 Alternatively, run the `start.bat` script which will start both the client and the server, and open the browser to http://localhost:5173/.

+**If you want a complete working project, you can unzip the assembler-api-handler.zip file.**